Cookie Treat Boxes

 Step Four: Fold along the fold lines!

-Step Seven: Finish the box off by adding a way for it to stay closed at the top!
+Finish the box off by adding a way for it to stay closed at the top.
 For these boxes, I chose to punch two holes and tie them together with twine.
-I found punching my holes closer to the sides rather than the middle will help to keep the top closed better.
+I found punching my holes closer to the sides rather than the middle will help to keep the top of the box closed.
 Use ribbon, raffia, twine, or yarn to tie the box closed.
 I cut out a circle from some of the leftover scrapbook paper and used it as a tag.
 I love the one cut from the polka dot paper since it looks like a chocolate chip cookie!

 You could also punch one hole in the center and use a brad to hold them together or use a cute little binder clip or even velcro dots!